littlee/eslint-plugin-clean-timer/README.md

 }
 ```

-The best practice is to clear the timer whenever we do need it any more.
+The best practice is to clear the timer whenever we don't need it any more.

 This ESLint plugin can warn you when you are setting up any timers need to be cleared.